Civilian Noninstitutional Population and Associated Rate and Ratio Measures for Model-Based Areas

 available.
 For the latest annual processing cycle, both smoothed-seasonally-adjusted

-of civilian noninstitutional population ages 16 and over are each year revised back to the base period for intercensal estimation, currently April 2010.
+of civilian noninstitutional population ages 16 and older are each year revised back to the base period for post-censal estimation, currently April 2010.

 reestimation of the underlying labor force and employment levels.
 Changes to smoothed-seasonally-adjusted labor force participation rates and